This post contains affiliate links and we make a small commission for purchases made using these links.

 - Toss the chopped strawberries in flour to prevent them from sinking and creating soggy spots.

 - Don’t overmix the batter, especially after adding strawberries.
-This will keep the loaf tender.

 - Bread is done when a toothpick inserted in the center comes out clean and the top is golden brown.